rfieldspittman/100-days-of-code/log.md

 # 100 Days Of Code - Log

 Hello, welcome to my 100 Days of Code log.
 My goals are to practice what I've learned in various courses I've taken.
 I want to finish/refactor projects that I have already started.
 I would like also to complete a few portfolio-worthy projects.
 As I am a relative beginner, I will be doing some of my practicing on freecodecamp.org.
 I believe I have already finished HTML and CSS there and would like to finish the rest of the path.
 I want to put my skills into action and gain the confidence that comes with experience.

+1/5/20 - Goals added:
+1. After I finish the "Responsive Web Design Certification" in freecodecamp, I would like to start "Front End Libraries Certification."
+2. Work on very small projects such as animating part of a web page, creating a form, etc.

 ### Day 1: January 1, 2020